centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/create-standard-view.md

 ![image](../assets/graph-views/graph-line-wizard.png)

-### Gages
+### Gauges

-A gage displays the percentage of a metric.
-Create a gage by selecting a service and choosing the metric you want to display.
+A gauge displays the percentage of a metric.
+Create a gauge by selecting a service and choosing the metric you want to display.

 ![image](../assets/graph-views/gauge-example.png)

-You can place a gage in any position and in any direction (left to right, bottom to top, etc.).
-By default, the color of the gage is associated with the status of the service.
+You can place a gauge in any position and in any direction (left to right, bottom to top, etc.).
+By default, the color of the gauge is associated with the status of the service.

 ### Pie charts